SvenGroot/Ookii.CommandLine/docs/SourceGenerationDiagnostics.md

 }
 ```

+When using the [`GeneratedParserAttribute`][], you can use the [`CommandLineArgumentAttribute.IsPositional`][]
+property to create positional arguments by their definition order, without having to worry about
+keeping explicitly set numbers correct.

 ### OCL0023

 The [`ShortAliasAttribute`][] is ignored on an argument that does not have a short name.
 Set the